Tennessee Sustainable Spirits Resources

 Tennessee is home to world class whiskey, wine, beer, and other fine spirits.
 The craft spirit producer’s connection to people, land, and resources is a relationship in which sustainability plays a vital role.
 The Tennessee Sustainable Spirits (TNSS) program is a voluntary recognition and technical assistance initiative administered by TDEC’s Office of Policy and Sustainable Practices (OPSP) which seeks to reduce operational costs and environmental impacts for wineries and wine growers, breweries, and distilleries as well as serve as a gateway to sustainability education through popular brands.
 The new voluntary program assists wineries and wine growers, breweries, and distilleries in improving operational sustainability by promoting best practices, providing technical assistance, and developing relationships.

 This webpage houses resources for the craft spirit industry regarding environmental sustainability.
-You will find tips and tools to become better environmental stewards while also reducing your bottom line.
+You will find tips and tools, as well as webinars and events to become better environmental stewards while also reducing your bottom line.

 - Iowa Green Brewing Certification – They work directly with Iowa’s breweries to minimize their environmental impact by providing technical assistance and guidance in four key areas: Environmental Planning, Energy Efficiency, Water Quality and Conservation, and Solid Waste Diversion & Disposal.